 I applaud and think these women are amazing for what they put themselves through—for the love of bringing a child into the world.

 However, the more I think about it, the more I’m not prepared to put my body through that.
 To possibly sacrifice my life to give birth to a new life is not noble.

 I know that can sound selfish, but I love my life, and I don’t want to play with fire if I can avoid it.

 Knowing myself, I would want a natural, drug-free birthing experience.
-I’m scared to think how I would respond if that weren’t able to happen.
+I’m scared to think about how I would respond if that weren’t able to happen.

-Our lifestyle is not suitable for a child.
+Our lifestyle is not suitable for a child

 Our goal has always been to become entirely self-employed, and the life of an entrepreneur is not a very stable environment to bring a child into.

-Again, I know I’m idealistic, and so many of you will be thinking, “But Maša, it will never be the right time,”.
+Again, I know I’m idealistic, and so many of you will be thinking, “but Maša, it will never be the right time”.
 And I get that, but I still don’t believe that it would be fair for the child or me to have to wrestle through life like that.

 I love hanging out with kids but…

 I have kids around me; nieces, nephews, and friends kids.
 As much as I love spending time with them, with sleepovers, play dates and the like, it’s nice to be able to give them back to their parents and come home to peace.